Porcupine Ray Facts

 Porcupine Ray Distribution, Habitat, and Ecology

-The diet of this particular variety of ray primarily consists of comparatively small bony fishes.
-But, it also dines on various forms of small invertebrates native to its habitat region.
-This commonly includes crustaceans and certain sea worms.
+The diet of this variety of ray primarily consists of a broad variety of comparatively small bony fishes.
+Yet, it also dines on various forms of small invertebrates native to its specific habitat region.
+This mostly includes crustaceans and sea worms.
 These it typically digs out from the ocean floor.

 Species Sharing Its Range